NewDay-Data/scilint-nbdev-examples/README.md

-# scilint-nbdev-examples
+# scilint-not-nbdev-examples
-Repository of examples for how to use scilint with an nbdev-based project
+Example usage of the scilint library on projects that are not based on nbdev